 - Required Minimum Distributions strategy review

-Although we do not prepare tax returns, we work alongside your tax professional in Alexandria, VA to clarify the tax implications of significant financial decisions.
+While we are not tax preparers, we can coordinate with your tax professional in Alexandria, VA to help you understand the tax considerations of major planning decisions.

-Although we do not prepare legal documents, we collaborate with your Alexandria, VA attorney and other advisors to help confirm:
+We do not draft legal documents, but we coordinate with your Alexandria, VA attorney and other professionals to help ensure:

 - Account beneficiaries are aligned with your stated objectives